 Four friends who partake in a popular Los Angeles escape room find themselves stuck with a demonically possessed killer.
-The friends have less than an hour to solve the puzzles needed to escape the room alive.
+They have less than an hour to solve the puzzles needed to escape the room alive.

 A father and daughter check out a small town escape room and discover there is something sinister about the place.

 Sequel to the film about strangers who find themselves in a maze of deadly rooms.

 An anthology series set in a single hotel room, where every guest who comes to stay reveals a unique set of circumstances and quirks.